KekwEzmo/EVA/EVA/Teams-Dashboard/README.md

-# Overview of the Dashboard template
+# Overview of the Dashboard

 This template showcases an app that embeds a canvas containing multiple cards that provide an overview of content in Microsoft Teams.
 Start with this template you can: